openshift/multiarch-tuning-operator/README.md

 The Multiarch Tuning Operator enhances the user experience for administrators of Openshift clusters with multi-architecture compute nodes or Site Reliability Engineers willing to migrate from single-arch to multi-arch OpenShift.
-When diverse CPU architectures coexist within a cluster, the Multiarch Tuning Operator operator stands out as a pivotal tool to enhance efficiency and streamline operations such as architecture-aware scheduling of workloads.
+When diverse CPU architectures coexist within a cluster, the Multiarch Tuning Operator stands out as a pivotal tool to enhance efficiency and streamline operations such as architecture-aware scheduling of workloads.

 The development work is still ongoing and there is no official, general available, release of it yet.

-## Description
+## Operands

-- **Architecture aware Pod Placement**: The pod placement operand aims to automate the inspection of the container images, derive a set of architectures supported by a pod and use it to automatically define strong predicates based on the `kubernetes.io/arch` label in the pod's nodeAffinity.
+- **Architecture aware Pod Placement**: The pod placement operand consists of the `PodPlacementController` and the `PodPlacementWebhook` and is managed through a singleton custom resource - `podplacementconfigs.multiarch.openshift.io`.
+  Its aim is to automate the set up of strong predicates based on the `kubernetes.io/arch` label in the pod's _nodeAffinity_ by inspecting the container images in each pod and deriving a set of architectures supported by the pod.
+When a pod is created, the `PodPlacementWebhook` will add the `multiarch.openshift.io/scheduling-gate` scheduling gate.
+  It will prevent the pod from being scheduled until the `PodPlacementController` computes a predicate for the `kubernetes.io/arch` label, adds it as a node affinity requirement to the pod spec, and removes the scheduling gate.
   This operand is based on the [KEP-3521](https://github.com/kubernetes/enhancements/blob/afad6f270c7ac2ae853f4d1b72c379a6c3c7c042/keps/sig-scheduling/3521-pod-scheduling-readiness/README.md) and
   [KEP-3838](https://github.com/kubernetes/enhancements/blob/afad6f270c7ac2ae853f4d1b72c379a6c3c7c042/keps/sig-scheduling/3838-pod-mutable-scheduling-directives/README.md), as
   described in the [Openshift EP](https://github.com/openshift/enhancements/blob/6cebc13f0672c601ebfae669ea4fc8ca632721b5/enhancements/multi-arch/multiarch-manager-operator.md) introducing it.
-  When a pod is created, the mutating webhook will add the `multiarch.openshift.io/scheduling-gate` scheduling gate, that will prevent the pod from being scheduled until the controller computes a predicate for the `kubernetes.io/arch` label, adds it as node affinity requirement to the pod spec and removes the scheduling gate.

 ## Getting Started